bevyengine/rfcs/rfcs/45-stageless.md

       - `on_resume`
       - etc.
 4. It may become harder for users to understand their app at a glance.
-    - Particularly when commands are processed and when systems belong to multiple system sets.
+    - Particularly understanding when commands are processed and understanding what conditions guard a system when it belongs to multiple system sets.
     - Clear, concise error messages and graph visualization tools will become even more important than now.

 ## Rationale and alternatives